samt07/reqmt_doc_to_testcases/README.md

 3. Save the file.
 Ensure the file extension is .env.
 It should not be ".env.txt" for example.

 ## File Structure
-- `req_to_testdoc_automation.ipynb`: Main notebook containing the code and explanations.
+- `testcase_automation.ipynb`: Main notebook containing the code and explanations.
 - `requirements.txt`: File listing all required Python libraries.
 - `.env`: Environment file for storing the OpenAI API Key (not included in the repository).